-- that abandonment and rejection doesn’t victimize 40,000 children each year
+- so that abandonment and rejection doesn’t victimize 40,000 children each year

-- a just society that ended the suffocating grip of abandonment and rejection through Love and education
+- to promote a more just society where the suffocating grip of abandonment and rejection is ended through Love and education

 We believe that we received this vision from God and that we may make His Kingdom on earth visible with it.